vovgou/loxodon-framework/README.md

 The plugin is compatible with MacOSX,Windows,Linux,UWP,WebGL,IOS and Android,and provides all the source code of the project.

+If you like this framework or think it is useful, please write a review on [AssetStore](https://assetstore.unity.com/packages/tools/gui/loxodon-framework-2-0-178583#reviews) or give me a STAR or FORK it on Github, thank you!

 **Tested in Unity 3D on the following platforms:**
 PC/Mac/Linux
 IOS